Linezolid is an antibiotic which is given for serious infections. It will be prescribed by a specialist doctor.

 Further reading and references

-Manufacturer's PIL, Zyvox® 600 mg Film-coated Tablets; Pharmacia Limited, The electronic Medicines Compendium.
-Dated July 2016.
+Manufacturer's PIL, Zyvox® 600 mg Film-coated Tablets; Pfizer Limited, The electronic Medicines Compendium.
+Dated October 2020.

-Manufacturer's PIL, Zyvox® 100 mg/5 ml Granules for Oral Suspension; Pharmacia Limited, The electronic Medicines Compendium.
-Dated September 2016.
+Manufacturer's PIL, Zyvox® 100 mg/5 ml Granules for Oral Suspension; Pfizer Limited, The electronic Medicines Compendium.
+Dated November 2019.

 Medicines Complete BNF 85th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.